Skin ageing

 - Protect your skin from the sun EVERDAY, even if it’s cloudy

-- Wear sunglasses on sunny days to avoid squinting lines
+- Wear sunglasses on sunny days to prevent squinting lines

 - Eat a healthy, well-balanced diet